Train Yard Builder has lovely potential

 It's also here that Train Yard Builder reveals its depth.
 From buildings to minute details like benches, signs, trees, and shrubs, everything has a purpose.
 It takes a while to get used to, but once you do, Train Yard Builder lives up to the idea that only the sky is the limit.

 I like to start with the big pieces and feel out how much space I have.
-I envision great stretches of railroad thundering across open plains and winding into mountainous regions before pulling into town.
-I picture a skyline peeking out from behind a ridge peppered with trees.
+I envision great stretches of railroad thundering across open plains and winding into mountainous regions before pulling into town; or a skyline peeking out from behind a ridge peppered with trees.

 Slowly, that vision materializes, and it's always a thrill.
 At its best, Train Yard Builder captures the childlike joy in just building something, anything.
 It gives power to the player by handing them tools and rarely saying no.